snovakovic/s.js/README.md

 Queue Operations:
   * .add() - add new item to queue
   * .remove() - remove item from queue.
-Removed items is return value of function.
-In case of empty queue null is returned.
+Removed items is returned or in case of empty queue null is returned.
   * .peek() - peek next value in queue without modifying queue
   * .length() - get size of queue
   * .array - get raw queue array